 Flora and Fauna

-Year-round boreal birds, such as Black-backed Woodpecker, Gray Jay, and Boreal Chickadee can be found along the Roosevelt Truck Trail.
+Year-round boreal birds, such as Black-backed Woodpecker, Canada Jay, and Boreal Chickadee can be found along the Roosevelt Truck Trail.

 During the spring, it is one of only a handful of known nesting locations in the Adirondacks for the sought-after Cape May Warbler.